 2008: Plymouth Environmental Action (PEA) was founded!

-The first inspiration for a weekend practical conservation group was thought up by Emily, who was the Youth Project Manager at the British Trust for Conservation Volunteers (BTCV) – now known as The Conservation Volunteers (TCV).
+The inspiration for a weekend practical conservation group was thought up by Emily, who was the Youth Project Manager at the British Trust for Conservation Volunteers (BTCV) – now known as The Conservation Volunteers (TCV).
 A committee was formed, (members: Emily, Chris, Esther, Jonny, Katie, Steve, and Michael) and a constitution written!
 The team soon started planning a variety of practical conservation activities at the weekends specifically for young people aged 16 to 25 years!

 2009: During this year, we secured two grants from the Dartmoor Sustainability Fund and OPAL (Open Air Laboratories) Fund.
 This enabled us to run practical nature conservation projects on Dartmoor such as Molinia (an important grass species) raking and Dartmoor Leat restoration, as well as biological surveys of lichens, wildflowers, trees, and insects to name a few!